Festival Accessibility

 Book your tickets early to receive a discounted price.
 A number of Early Bird tickets will be available for each show.

-Book four or more tickets to one of our whānau shows to receive a discounted price.
-This discount will automatically apply at the checkout.
+Book four or more tickets to one of our whānau shows to receive 30% off your all tickets.

 Book six or more tickets to one show to receive a discounted price.
-This discount will automatically apply at the checkout.
+A discount of 12% will automatically apply at the checkout when you select six or more tickets for one show.

 Book Now!